 In total, in Zhytomyr:

-— 12 condominiums (OSBBs) have fully completed modernisation under the Enerhodim programme;
+— 12 condominiums (OSBBs) have fully completed modernisation under the Energodim programme;

 — 8 condominiums are currently undergoing construction work.

-In Lviv, the GIZ project teams, together with representatives of the Sykhiv District Administration, visited buildings with condominiums that have either completed thermal modernisation or are currently implementing the measures.
+In Lviv, the GIZ project teams, together with representatives of the Sykhiv District Administration, visited buildings with homeowners associations that have either completed thermal modernisation or are currently implementing the measures.

-As a reminder, under the “Energy Efficient District of Lviv City” project, GIZ provides technical support to condominiums in Lviv’s Sykhiv district participating in the Enerhodim programme.
+As a reminder, under the “Energy-efficient district Lviv” project, GIZ provides technical support to condominiums in Lviv’s Sykhiv district participating in the Enerhodim programme.
 As of today:

 — 19 condominiums received support in developing design and cost-estimate documentation;